rohankumardubey/rohankumardubey/README.md

 ### Hi there 👋

 ## About me
 I'm a software development engineer.
 Interested in Solving problems faced during integrating Large Scale distributed systems, Concurrent programming & Designing low latency Systems.
 Currently working on distributed systems and Real time data streaming and processing.
-Have good hands-on with Python, Java, C++, Javascript.
+Have good hands-on with Python, Java, C++, PHP.
 I love Linux Kernel-based OSs such as Ubuntu, Mintos, Kali Linux, Parrot OS, and CentOS.I'm an open-source enthusiast and contributor.

 ### Here is what I am working on 👋
 - 🔭 I’m currently working on ...
 Python, Shell Script, Java, Sql